DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/README.md

 ESPuno Pi Zero is a STEM Maker and Developer SDK board based on an Epsressif ESP32-C6, featuring a wide operating voltage of 5-60V DC, powerful radio module and wrapped in a compact mechanical Pi Zero form.

+**Raspberry Pi Emulator**

+The **ESPuno Pi Zero**, is a pin compatible Raspberry Pi ESP32 Controller and Emulator in a single board.
+The Raspberry Pi GPIO's are controlled and driven from the ESP32-C6, so bringing Raspberry Pi PiHat's and Breakout boards to the Arduino Embedded controller world.

 **This is being launched early March 2025 on KickStarter**   - Details to follow

 **Supporting STEM Electronic Internet of Things & Home Automation Technology for Smart Energy Monitoring**